MR

 • 24-hour roadside assistance in Canada

-• To activate a plan, it is necessary to be a primary holder
+• To activate a plan, it is necessary to be a primary holder.

-• You get 5 service calls/year
+• You get five service calls per year

 Cons

-Paid Roadside Assistance Membership in Canada
+Paid Roadside Assistance Membership in Canada: Canada Tire vs CAA

 1. Costco Roadside Assistance